Home » Wood Guide

 Rustic Cherry

 Featuring white, brown and deep red colors with brown flecks, rustic cherry is a less refined version of traditional cherry.
 It boasts natural knots and pits throughout each board with fine satin-smooth texture and a circular grain.
-It will darken with exposure to light and heat.
+Over time, it will darken with exposure to light and heat.

 Cherry wood without the uniform, fine grain.
 Boards with knots, streaks and pits are used, showing the natural beauty and character.